xor-function/fathomless/README.md

 the python version is a work in progress, you should be able to complie using pyinstaller, py2exe or py2app etc.

-There is basic OS detection and it will be show through the cli_shell.pl script.
+There is basic OS detection and it will be shown through the cli_shell.pl script.
 Use caution on your command input since you have direct shell access via subprocess.Popen()

 ```